carpentries-incubator/gap-lesson/05-small-groups.md

 end;
 ~~~

-and using it we discover a group of order 357 with the same property:
+and using it we are able to discover a group of order 357 with the same property:

 ~~~ {.gap}
 gap> TestRangeOfOrders(TestOneGroup,106,512);